shraddha-1402/cse-a-02/README.md

 # Steps to run this app locally on your system

-1. Clone project to your local system
+1. Clone project to your local system.

    ```sh
    git clone https://github.com/atharva-u-01/cse-a-02.git
    ```

-2. Install npm dependencies
+2. Install npm dependencies.

    ```
    npm i
    ```

 3. Run the app in the development mode.

    ```